Table of Contents [expand]

 ...

-The “bloat” column shows the bloat factor, which is the fraction of the original table that exists as bloat.
+The bloat column shows the bloat factor, which is the fraction of the original table that exists as bloat.
 Because it’s a ratio, there are no units.
-The “waste” column shows the total bloat (in bytes) in each table and index in the system.
+The waste column shows the total bloat in bytes in each table and index in the system.

-A very large bloat factor on a table or index can lead to poor performance for some queries, as Postgres plans them without considering the bloat.
+A large bloat factor on a table or index can lead to poor performance for some queries, as Postgres plans them without considering the bloat.

 $ heroku pg:vacuum-stats DATABASE_URL --app example-app